fedeizzo/ParticleSwarmOptimization-OpenMPI/report/03-problem-analysis.md

 For example, we inserted the relative OpenMP directive every time there was the need to loop though all the particles.

 However, OpenMP *fork-join* model requires a non negligible overhead so as to spawn multiple threads which are eventually joined into the master at the end of the OpenMP block.
 For relatively small problems, this operation was a time-consuming procedure which leads to a significant rise in execution time with respect to the single thread model.
 Moreover, during the experiments we have not been able to observe the threads advantage we were hoping for.
-We assume that the main reason behind this non-tangible advantage are the optimization provided by `gcc` during at compile time and the non.optimal thread allocation patterns performed on the cluster.
+We assume that the main reason behind this non-tangible advantage are the optimization provided by `gcc` at compile time and the non-optimal thread allocation patterns performed on the cluster.
 Indeed, it is not rare to observe different threads being executed on the same computational unit, which clearly slows down the computation due to the overhead required by the context switching operation.

 In the final version of the application, we have included the OpenMP directives only in the portion of the code where we thought it was needed, even if the advantage in terms of time were not satisfactory compared to the single threaded application.